 There are plenty more of these turns of phrase, the point being that in one aspect the person looks rich, while in another aspect the person appears poor.

 Another item of note is how somewhat common being a millionaire is in the United States.
 Yahoo!
 Finance references research from Phoenix Marketing International stating there are over 8 million households who can claim millionaire status.
 With that said, most of them are unknown to us.
 We usually only hear about those who are more lavish or loud about “being rich.”
-While this is only a little over 2 percent of the US population, the population of the US includes all individuals, including children, not households or groups, which is what the study was looking at.
+While 8 million is only a little over 2 percent of the US population, the population of the US includes all individuals, including children, not households or groups, which is what the study was looking at.

 Double-entry bookkeepingSection titled Double-entry bookkeeping

-The balances of income and expense accounts typically won’t be tracked by you as that money comes in or goes to third-parties.
+The balances of income and expense accounts typically won’t be tracked by you as that money comes in from or goes to third-parties.
 Asset and liability accounts, however, will usually have the balances tracked.

 You get paid.
 This money comes from an income account (maybe named for the employer or type of employment); a negative number (expense) on the employer’s ledger.